 Teachers are asked to nominate and rank students who they feel will benefit from, and embrace this experience.
 Teachers can nominate up to five students.

 - Students must be available for all of the workshops in April.
-(NB this is the first week of the NSW school vacation period)
+(NB this is the last weekend of the NSW school vacation period)

 There are only 30 positions available in this project – selections will be based on: